On the two most powerful lessons my dad ever taught me

 But that’s the thing.
 I kept my word to Ryan and set out to finish what I started.

-At the time of this writing, my dad is still in the hospital recovering in step-down.
-I have yet to talk to my dad about what the last couple of weeks have been like for him due to him not being able to talk.
+At the time of writing this post, my dad is still in the hospital recovering in step-down.
+I have yet to ask him what the last couple of weeks have been like for him due to him not being able to talk.

 I can’t help but think that my dad made a promise to himself about fighting his sickness.
 About keeping his word and not giving up.
 About starting his path to recovery and finishing it with him at home with his family to see and experience many more years to come.

 My dad is and will always be the strongest man I know.
-He’s a tough Minnesota farm boy that never takes no for an answer, who always questioned what’s in front of him.
+He’s a tough guy from Minnesota that never takes no for an answer, who always questioned authority, who never liked being told what to do.
 The last couple weeks have presented him his toughest battle in his life.
 He’s not going out without a fight.